Koredotcom/koredotai-docs/docs/platform/instructions/en/latest/Agent Transfer/servicenow.md

 3. In the All Queues page, you will see a list of all the queues that have been configured.

 4. Copy Queue ID in the Queue ID field

-5. Save your settings by clicking on the ‘Done’ button.
+5. Enable ServiceNow by clicking on the ‘Save’ button on Kore.ai XO Platform.

 </container>